Wedding Photographers of New York City - Metro, United States

 Shooting an elopement or small New York City - Metro wedding event is a wedding photojournalist’s dream: a fairly open schedule with lots of breathing space for creativity – it’s just the photographer, the couple, the officiant, and perhaps a few select companions.

-Members are ready to document any quick, town hall, small, or elopement wedding, even if it is a Monday-Thursday ceremony.
+Members are ready to document any mini, city hall, DIY - do it yourself, or elopement wedding, even if it is a Monday-Thursday ceremony.
 Search for the “Can Shoot Weddings on Short Notice!” message on the listings below.